CRA Product Classification: Is Your Product Default, Important, or Critical?

 Full list from Annex III, Part I:

-- Identity management systems and privileged access management software/hardware
+- Identity management systems and privileged access management software and hardware, including authentication and access control readers, including biometric readers

 - Password managers

-- Products with digital elements with VPN functionality
+- Products with digital elements with the function of virtual private network (VPN)

 - Network management systems